status-im/hackathon/submissions/README.md

 *Chatbot*
 - Use a chatbot to remind the next course
-- Use a chatbot to propose interractives exercices/homeworks
+- Use a chatbot to propose interactive exercises/homework

 ## Feedback